The Reasons Behind Impossible Love

 5. The unattainable person increases their value

 This is the ideal of platonic love as unrequited love.
-Hector G. Barnes affirms, “The logic is simple enough: Limited resources raise the value and abundant resources lower it.”
+Hector G. Barnes affirms, “The logic is clear: Limited resources raise the value and abundant resources lower it.”

-The same product becomes a luxury because we can’t have it, the unattainable person is valued to unsuspected limits.
+The same product becomes a luxury because we can’t have it.
 Who could be more exclusive than a committed person that never abandons the relationship?
-Or more desirable than a somebody that everyone wants (e.g. the actor or the most handsome guy in the class)?
+Or more desirable than a somebody that everyone wants (e.g. an beautiful actress, or or the most handsome guy in the class)?

 In love, there should be mutual admiration.
 However, there are “loves” in which the admiration only goes one way.
 In these cases, that is the reason that sustains the desire.
 Any relationship that begins exclusively, for this reason, is doomed to break down.